Domingo Germán helps Yankees beat Blue Jays 4-0

+NEW YORK (AP) — Many players use the All-Star break as a time to rest.
+Yankees starter Domingo Germán spent most of his time preparing for his next start.

-NEW YORK (AP) — Domingo Germán cruised through six innings of three-hit ball, Edwin Encarnación hit a three-run double and the New York Yankees kicked off the second half with a 4-0 victory over the Toronto Blue Jays on Friday night.
+Germán cruised through six innings of three-hit ball, Edwin Encarnación hit a three-run double and the New York Yankees kicked off the second half with a 4-0 victory over the Toronto Blue Jays on Friday night.

+“Although we had the break I knew I was pitching the first game of the second half and I kept training.
+I kept my routine going,” Germán said through a translator.
+“We have a complex down in the Dominican Republic. … I just went down there and explained what kind of routine I was working on, what kind of routine I like to do in between starts, and that’s what we did.”

 New York has won 17 of 21 and boasts the American League’s best record at 58-31.